A penalty barrier framework for nonconvex constrained optimization: Introduction

-In the broad setting of \eqref{eq:P} under \cref{ass:basic}, a blind application of penalty-barrier strategies in the spirit of \cite{curtis2012penalty} would bear no advantages, since the issue of \ipprox{} of a restricted domain would persist, hindering again the practical performance.
-In this paper we propose and investigate in details a simple technique to overcome this limitation.
-The crucial step consists in the \emph{marginalization} of auxiliary variables: after applying some penalty and barrier modifications, the auxiliary variables are optimized \emph{pointwise}, for any given decision variable \(\x\). \footnote{ This approach can be interpreted as an extreme version of the so-called \emph{magical steps} \cite{conn2000trust,birgin2014practical}, or \emph{slack reset} in \cite{curtis2012penalty}, and was inspired by the \emph{proximal} approaches in \cite{dhingra2019proximal,demarchi2024implicit}. } Before proceeding with the technical content, we emphasize that the marginalization step not only reduces the subproblems' size (recovering that of only the original decision variable \(\x\)), but it also---and especially---results in a smooth penalty term for the subproblems that has always \emph{full} domain.
-The emergence of this penalty-barrier envelope enables the adoption of generic, possibly accelerated subsolvers, as well as tailored routines that exploit the problem's original structure.
-This claim will be substantiated in \cref{thm:psi:prop} where we show that convexity and Lipschitz differentiability are preserved in the transformed problems.
+In the broad setting of \eqref{eq:P} under \cref{ass:basic}, a blind application of penalty-barrier strategies in the spirit of \cite{curtis2012penalty} would bear no advantages, since the inconvenience in \ipprox{} of a restricted domain would persist, hindering again the practical performance.
+In this paper we propose and investigate in detail a simple technique to overcome this limitation.
+The crucial step consists in the \emph{marginalization} of auxiliary variables: after applying some penalty and barrier modifications, the auxiliary variables are optimized \emph{pointwise}, for any given decision variable \(\x\). \footnote{ This approach can be interpreted as a drastic version of the so-called \emph{magical steps} \cite{conn2000trust,birgin2014practical}, or \emph{slack reset} in \cite{curtis2012penalty}, and was inspired by the \emph{proximal} approaches in \cite{dhingra2019proximal,demarchi2024implicit}. } Before proceeding with the technical content, we emphasize that the marginalization step not only reduces the subproblems' size (recovering that of the original decision variable \(\x\) only), but it also---and especially---results in a smooth penalty term for the subproblems that has always \emph{full} domain.
+The emergence of this penalty-barrier envelope enables the adoption of generic (efficient) subsolvers, as well as tailored routines that exploit the problem's original structure.
+This claim will be substantiated in \cref{sec:IP}, where we show that properties such as convexity and Lipschitz differentiability, whenever present, are preserved in the transformed problems.